What is an Honorary Commander Program?

 How to become an Honorary Commander:

-1st Special Operations Wing Public Affairs accepts applications throughout May and June of each year.
+1st Special Operations Wing Public Affairs accepts applications throughout the Spring of each year.
 For more information on the application process, contact Public Affairs at 1sow.wpa1@us.af.mil or call 850-884-7906.